A Categorical Imperative Tells Us

 Understanding Categorical vs. Hypothetical Imperatives

 Before diving into the specifics of the categorical imperative, it's crucial to understand its distinction from a hypothetical imperative.
 A hypothetical imperative is a command that applies only if we desire a particular outcome.
-For example, "If you want to be healthy, then you should exercise regularly" is a hypothetical imperative.
+Consider this: for example, "If you want to be healthy, then you should exercise regularly" is a hypothetical imperative.
 The action (exercising) is only obligatory if you want to achieve the desired outcome (health).

 Formulations of the Categorical Imperative